Handcrafted Hawkeye State home furnishings

 Amish furniture seekers, looking for Amish furniture direct from the source, are probably better served in the first 2 of these communities, which are more progressive relative to the highly conservative Buchanan County Amish.
 Higher levels of technology generally permit Amish more versatility and scale in furniture production; however more conservative Amish communities also produce furniture, though often on a smaller scale.

 Like Amish in most other states, Iowa’s Amish population continues to grow.
 New generations of Amish follow in parents’ footsteps in opening wood working shops.
-Iowa Amish furniture seekers have a number of options, from finding Amish furniture direct at the source, or by purchasing it from a range of dealers across the Hawkeye State.
+Iowa Amish furniture seekers have a number of options, from finding Amish furniture direct at the source, or by purchasing it from a range of dealers across the Hawkeye State, or visiting anfrom the comfort of home.